ferhat-yilmazz/the_c_programming_language/README.md

 ### Development Environment

 Despite of advantages, it is not recommended usage of any IDE when learning a programming language.
-The way to feel coding and observing behind the scene of compilation process is usign a shell.
+The way to feel coding and observing behind the scene of compilation process is using a shell.
 Only need is a text editor to develop a C program.
 After development, it can be converted to an executable file by using a C compiler.
 However, usage of debugger tools such `gdb` or `lldb` on a shell can take lots of time.
 For debug purpose, I used CLion IDE.

-I developed the solutions by usign `Sublime Text` for the editor, `clang` for the compier and `LLDB` on CLion for the debugging tool.
+I developed the solutions by using `Sublime Text` for the editor, `clang` for the compiler and `LLDB` on CLion for the debugging tool.
 It can be used MacOS, Linux-based OS or Windows.
 I selected MacOS.

 Like everything else, programming languages evolve over time.
 So it is important which standard of the language is used.
 I developed all solutions under C17.
 All of them tested under these conditions.
 If you notice a bug, you can pull a request or an issue.